-One awesome strategy for finding a good place to settle down is to explore the entire edge of the map.
-It may take you up to 10 days, but it’s definitely worth it to create an outline of your map.
-The outside edge is indicated by water, just so run along that to reveal the area on your map.
+One excellent strategy for finding a good place to settle down is to explore the entire edge of the map.
+It may take up to 10 days, but it’s worth it to create an outline of your map.
+The outside edge is indicated by water, so run along to reveal the area on your map.

-Doing this will allow you to see where most biomes are, as well as give you an idea of what your world looks like.
+Doing this will allow you to see where most biomes are and give you an idea of what your world looks like.
 The world isn’t infinite, so it’s best to see the map so you can better make decisions about where to go and what to do.

-Most enemies will be unable to hit you if you keep moving, and they will eventually give up chasing you.
-If you happen to see a large egg on the ground, don’t grab it!
-It’s the egg of a Tallbird, a large enemy that will kill you very quickly if you aren’t good at combat.
+Most enemies cannot hit you if you keep moving, and they will eventually give up chasing you.
+If you see a large egg on the ground, don’t grab it!
+It’s the egg of a Tallbird, a large enemy that will kill you quickly if you aren’t good at combat.
 I’ll get into a quick combat guide later so you can learn how to defeat enemies quickly.

 Things to look for

 While you’re exploring the world, there are many items and resources that you should be trying to collect.
-Some of these are rare, and will only appear in one place in the world.
-Other things are plentiful in certain biomes but nonexistent in others, so you should gather a lot of them when you see them.
+Some of these are rare and will only appear in one place in the world.
+Other things are plentiful in specific biomes but nonexistent in others, so you should gather a lot of them when you see them.

 In a game called “Don’t Starve,” you better believe that you’re gonna need plenty of food.
-Carrots and berries spawn all over the world, so collect everything you can find.
+Carrots and berries spawn worldwide, so collect everything you can find.
 You’re also able to eat seeds which give you a minor amount of health

-Be warned though, many of your food items can spoil.
-It is possible to have too much food, which isn’t the worst problem to have, but it can still get annoying.
-You’re able to trap and eat small animals, but the meat spoils relatively quickly.
+Be warned, though, many of your food items can spoil.
+It is possible to have too much food, which isn’t the worst problem, but it can still get annoying.
+You can trap and eat small animals, but the meat spoils relatively quickly.

-There shouldn’t be any shortage of food if you keep exploring, at least for the first season.
+There shouldn’t be any food shortage if you keep exploring, at least for the first season.
 It’ll be harder to find food in the wintertime, but for now, you’ll have plenty of things to eat.

 The Eye Bone is one of my favorite items in the game, as it spawns a living storage box named Chester.
 He follows you around like a pet, and you can store items inside him.

 Not only does he give you a bunch of extra mobile storage space, but he also can distract enemies for you while you are in combat.
-Chester also makes you feel less lonely in the harsh world of Don’t Starve, so he’s a good companion to have around.
+Chester also makes you feel less lonely in the harsh world of Don’t Starve, so he’s a good companion.

 Tools on the ground

 Gold isn’t exactly rare, but you should collect all that you find.
 You can use gold for making items such as the Science Machine, which lets you craft better items.
-Some biomes have gold lying all over the ground, so collect as much as you can while you’re there.
+Some biomes have gold lying all over the ground, so collect as much as possible while you’re there.

-These are quick ways to get around the map, but at the cost of 15 sanity per travel.
-Make a mental note of where the Wormhole leads because it’s very easy to forget the locations each Wormhole brings you to. .
+These are quick ways to get around the map but at the cost of 15 sanities per travel.
+Make a mental note of where the Wormhole leads because it’s very easy to forget the locations each Wormhole brings you to.

-There are many cave entrances around the map that are plugged up with rocks.
+Many cave entrances are plugged up with rocks around the map.
 You can destroy these rocks with a pickaxe, but know that bats may come out of the hole and attack you.

-The bats are easy to deal with using an ax or a spear, but just run away if you don’t know how to fight them yet.
+The bats are easy to deal with using an ax or a spear but just run away if you don’t know how to fight them yet.
 Once they are gone, you have the option to go into the cave and explore.
 I don’t recommend going down here yet, as there are much harder enemies in caves than on the surface.
-Plus, you need a good supply of food first, so you need to gear up before you go spelunking.
+Plus, you need a good food supply first, so you need to gear up before you go spelunking.

 Touchstones are one of the best things you can discover early on.
 They allow you to revive once you die if you’ve activated it, so always be on the lookout for them.